awsjavakit/aws-java-kit/README.md

 # AWS Java Toolkit

-## Java libraries for testing code using AWS Services
+## Libraries for testing code using AWS Services